CLICK HERE for our Christmas 2023 opening times and last postage dates

 There are many exciting ways to support the fair trade movement and get involved with We are Fair Trade, so why not start today?
 Firstly, you may be looking to buy fair trade products for your school, church, workplace, shop or stall, or you may be hoping to participate in fundraising.
 Alternatively, you can support fair trade by getting involved in many events throughout the year, including Fairtrade Fortnight.

-FAIR TRADE FACTS: 10 THINGS YOU DIDN’T KNOW ABOUT FAIR TRADE
+FAIR TRADE FACTS: THINGS YOU MAY NOT KNOW ABOUT FAIR TRADE

-• Studies show that the Fairtrade Foundation’s Fairtrade Mark is recognised by over 80% of the UK population.
+• Studies show that Fairtrade International's FAIRTRADE Mark is recognised by over 90% of the UK population (GlobeScan 2023).

 • Fair trade products are sold in over 120 countries across the world.